westboroughIOT/tip-jar/README.md

 # Tip Jar
 An internet connected electronic hardware device that allows customer service owners to collect "tips" from their customers during thier service.

+## How To Build
+There are currently different versions of "Tip Jar".
+Each version is determined on what type of sensors were selected.
+However, the objective and results should be fairly the same.
+Go to the built-with directory and find the specific instructions on how to built there.

 ## Required Materials
 * Arduino Uno
 * ESP8266 Module